Andrew Wiles: Proof of Fermat's Last Theorem

 From 1988 to 1990, Wiles was a Royal Society Research Professor at the University of Oxford, and then he returned to Princeton.

 From 1994 to 2009, Wiles was a Eugene Higgins Professor at Princeton.

 Starting in mid-1986, based on successive progress of the previous few years of Gerhard Frey, Jean-Pierre Serre and Ken Ribet, it became clear that Fermat's Last Theorem (the statement that no three positive integers a, b, and c satisfy the equation a^{n} + b^{n} = c^{n} for any integer value of n greater than 2) could be proven as a corollary of a limited form of the modularity theorem (unproven at the time and then known as the "Taniyama–Shimura–Weil conjecture").
 The modularity theorem involved elliptic curves, which was also Wiles's own specialist area, and stated that all such curves have a modular form associated with them.
-These curves can be thought of as mathematical objects resembling solutions for a torus' surface, and if Fermat's Last Theorem were false and solutions existed, "a peculiar curve would result".
-A proof of the theorem therefore would involve showing that such a curve would not exist.
+These curves can be thought of as mathematical objects resembling solutions for a torus's surface, and if Fermat's Last Theorem were false and solutions existed, "a peculiar curve would result".
+A proof of the modularity theorem therefore would have as a consequence that such a curve would not exist.

 The conjecture was seen by contemporary mathematicians as important, but extraordinarily difficult or perhaps impossible to prove.
 For example, Wiles's ex-supervisor John Coates stated that it seemed "impossible to actually prove", and Ken Ribet considered himself "one of the vast majority of people who believed [it] was completely inaccessible", adding that "Andrew Wiles was probably one of the few people on earth who had the audacity to dream that you can actually go and prove [it]."

 Despite this, Wiles, with his from-childhood fascination with Fermat's Last Theorem, decided to undertake the challenge of proving the conjecture, at least to the extent needed for Frey's curve.
 He dedicated all of his research time to this problem for over six years in near-total secrecy, covering up his efforts by releasing prior work in small segments as separate papers and confiding only in his wife.